UniStuttgart-IKR/MINDFul.jl/README.md

 *A Framework for Intent-driven Multi-Domain Network coordination*

+> :tada: :loudspeaker: :bell: :tada: NEWS: We are happy to announce that we will participate in JuliaCon 2023.
+If you like networks and Julia, make sure you don't miss our talk!

 `MINDFul.jl` is a young project aiming to research coordination algorithms of intent-driven multi-domain (MD) networks.
 It offers interfaces for the development of resource-allocation algorithms and MD coordination mechanisms.